Amrithesh-Kakkoth/CodeAnalyzer_Pro/PROJECT_ARCHITECTURE.md

 ## 🎯 Project Overview

-The **Code Quality Intelligence Agent** is an AI-powered system that analyzes code repositories to provide comprehensive quality insights, security assessments, and architectural recommendations.
+The **CodeAnalyzer Pro** is an AI-powered system that analyzes code repositories to provide comprehensive quality insights, security assessments, and architectural recommendations.
 It goes beyond traditional linting by understanding code relationships, dependencies, and providing conversational Q&A capabilities.

 ### Key Features
 - **Multi-language Support**: Python, JavaScript, TypeScript